 When to Call the Vet

-You should alert your veterinarian if your dog exhibits any unusual behavior, including the following symptoms:
+You should alert your veterinarian if your dog shows any unusual behavior, including the following symptoms:

-- Vomiting, diarrhea, or excessive urination for more than twelve hours.
+- Dog vomiting, diarrhea, or excessive urination for more than twelve hours

-- Loss of appetite for 24 hours or more.
+- Your dog losing their appetite for 24 hours or more

-- Limping, holding, or protecting part of the body.
+- Limping, holding, or protecting part of their body